Background pattern

 • if you have a chronic autoimmune disease such as systemic lupus erythematosus or connective tissue disease

-• if you are in the first 6 months of pregnancy or breastfeeding
+• if you are in the first 6 months of pregnancy or are breastfeeding.

 Infections

-Nonsteroidal anti-inflammatory drugs (NSAIDs) can mask signs of infections such as fever and pain.
-This may delay the start of appropriate treatment for the infection, which may lead to a higher risk of complications.
-If you are taking this medication while you have an infection and your symptoms persist or worsen, consult your doctor or pharmacist without delay.
+Non-steroidal anti-inflammatory drugs (NSAIDs) may mask signs of infection such as fever and pain.
+This may delay the start of appropriate treatment for the infection, which may lead to a greater risk of complications.
+If you take this medication while you have an infection and your symptoms persist or worsen, consult your doctor or pharmacist without delay.

 While using Strefen

-• At the first sign of a skin reaction (rash, exfoliation, blisters) or other allergic reaction, stop taking this medication and consult a doctor immediately.
+• At the first sign of a skin reaction (rash, exfoliation, blisters) or other sign of an allergic reaction, stop taking this medication and consult a doctor immediately.

-• Inform your doctor of any unusual abdominal symptoms that may occur (especially bleeding).
+• Inform your doctor of any unusual abdominal symptoms you may experience (especially bleeding).

 • Consult your doctor if you do not improve, worsen, or if new symptoms appear.